sckarolos/country-info/README.md

 - Change the way button toggles.
 Implement alternative solution when button is always enabled.
 Use switchMap operator on repeated button clicks.
 - Remove all logic from presentation components (Smart Components vs Presentational Components)
-- Add extensive unit and e2e tests across all components.
+- Fix commented out unit test.
+Add extensive unit and e2e tests across all components.
 - Accessibility (use of screen readers, font sizes should be based on  ) can be improved.
 - Replace tslint with prettier-eslint.
 - Create separate SCSS file for variables.